khentatiana/Yelpy/README.md

 This is the first part of an app that will allow users to view Yelp restaurants.
 Created a network request to fetch blog restaurant data from the Yelp API.
 ### User Stories
+1. User can view and scroll through a list of Yelp restaurants.

 #### REQUIRED (10pts)
 - [x] (2pts) User sees an app icon on the home screen and a styled launch screen.